Is win32:Malware-Gen False Positive? | Is It Necessary?

 What is Win32:Malware-gen?

 Win32:Malware-gen is a type of generic threat.
 Third-party security tools (e.g. antivirus, anti-malware) detect it as a suspicious file or a potential threat to a computer system.
-Though it is detected as a suspicious malicious file, its definition does not match with the definitions of any known malware threats.
-The Win32:Malware-gen alert means that there is a 32-bit file on the Windows OS which needs to be flagged for further inspection.
+Though it is detected as a suspicious malicious file, its definition does not match the definitions of any known malware threats

 As you know, most third-party security tools use heuristic methods to detect and remove viruses, malware, and other malicious files.
 This detection method is designed to detect any kind of determined or undetermined malicious presence on the device system.
 It is possible that the reported infection is actually clean and the detection is completely a false positive.